esims90/Flash-Card-App/README.md

 # Flashcard-o-matic App
+## Project Description
-Flashcard-o-matic is an app that is intended to allow users to create a series of decks that contain flash cards for any subject that the intended user is planning to study.
+The purpose of this app is to allow users to create a series of decks that contain flash cards for any subject that the intended user is planning to study.
+Using what you know of React, JavaScript, HTML, and Bootstrap 4 design and create an app that allows an individual to create and manage decks of cards.

-## ScreenShots
+## ScreenShots/Page Details
 ### Home Screen
 ![HomeScreen](/screenshots/homescreen.jpg)
 The home screen allows for users to: